melliforay/melliforay-storage-server/README.md

 # melliforay-storage-server
-The storage server at the heart of MelliFORAY.
+The storage server at the heart of MelliFORAY DAM.